 Not only do questions offer clarity about what we read, but they also inspire creative and analytical thinking.
 Students should be encouraged to make note of concepts that they don’t understand.
 There's also value in questioning the choices of the author and the motivations of the characters.

 Questions from teachers can spur lively class discussions, as well as help improve active reading strategies in many exciting ways.
 Common questions are not only “who, what, when, where, why, and, how,” but also:

 These types of higher-order questions challenge students to think even more analytically and critically.
 Some academic coaches, tutors, and teachers suggest an active reading strategy called “explanatory questioning.”
 This is when students change major headings into, “who,” “what,” or “why” questions.
 For example, the textbook heading “Major Freshwater Sources in California” can be alternatively written as, “What are the major freshwater sources in California?”
 This helps readers remember important information.

 When we help our children think beyond the text that is written on the page, we are assisting young minds in expanding to borders that even the author couldn’t have imagined.
 It allows for an even deeper connection to the words on the page.
 Making predictions about what may happen next in the story is one way of thinking beyond the text.

 Another way of thinking beyond the text is to learn how to make inferences.
 It’s when the reader thinks about and speculates on what the writer might mean but has not explicitly stated.
-Some readers are able to do this without coaching from the teacher, whereas many kids benefit from guided class or small group discussion.
+Some readers can do this without coaching from the teacher, whereas many kids benefit from a guided class or small group discussion.

 Let’s take a quick look at a few activities that build skills in making inferences.